top of page

 • a letter from the State of Florida verifying a current registration with the Department of Agriculture & Consumer Services;

-• the last three years audit or review report from an independent CPA with management letter, if any;
+• the audit for the last two fiscal years from an independent CPA with management letter, if any;

 • the latest IRS Form 990 tax return;